furqanRupom/life-essense-server/readme.md

 ## Features

-- User authentication: Register and log in securely.
+- **User Authentication**: Register and log in securely.
-- Blood donation requests: Users can create and respond to blood donation requests.
+- **Blood Donation Requests**: Users can create and respond to blood donation requests.
-- Secure endpoints: Endpoints are protected to ensure data privacy and security.
+- **Secure Endpoints**: Endpoints are protected to ensure data privacy and security.
-- RESTful API: Follows REST architectural principles for predictable URLs and resource-based interactions.
+- **RESTful API**: Follows REST architectural principles for predictable URLs and resource-based interactions.

 ## API Documentation